-- a) is not related to board or member responsibilities - b) requires a material amount of staff time, or - c) is unreasonable or of questionable value,

-The superintendent is expected to ask that the committee or the member refer such requests to the full board for authorization.
+- a) is not related to board or member responsibilities as described in GC policy, - b) requires a material amount of staff time, or - c) is unreasonable or of questionable value, the superintendent is expected to ask that the committee or the member refer such requests to the full board for authorization.
 Otherwise the request shall be fulfilled in a timely manner.